ntusg-blockchain/2018-Fall-Developer-Challenge/README.md

 ## The Problem

-You have come up with a new 'has_' which you want to implement using blockchain technology.
-Unfortunately for the users (and fortunately for you) you have adopted a framework which all of the mining power is centralised.
+You have heard all the hype about blockchain technology and wanted to implement one on your own.
+To start with, you knew that blockchain uses a data structure called "Hash Pointer" and decided to get a minimal viable "chain" going.

-To ensure that the mining method is fully working and deterministic you want to make sure that even if simple_coin is implemented again the hashes of the blocks are similar given that the input data does not change.
-You decide that the blocks should be empty to make your job easier as well.
+For simplicity, you only include one coin in the [genesis block](https://en.bitcoin.it/wiki/Genesis_block) while leaving **all following block empty**.

-Your goal is to implement the method in 'simple_coin.py' to verify your assumption.
+Your goal is to implement the method in 'simple_coin.py' to verify your "chain" is properly setup by verifying the hash of the most recent block.

 NOTE: Empty blocks mean that you do not pass in any data to the block classes